 Exception Handling in Task.Wait()

-However things are different when await keyword is not used for an async operation and is implemented using task.wait().
+However, things are different when await keyword is not used for an async operation and is implemented using task.wait().
 All the exceptions are wrapped in AggregateException and thrown to the calling thread.
 Calling method can specifically catch AggregateException to loop through and act accordingly.
-Following code shows an example used for async operations that are implemented without await and how AggregateException can be used to loop through multiple exceptions returned from various async operations.

-using System;

-using System.Collections.Generic;

-using System.IO;

-using System.Net.Http;

-using System.Threading.Tasks;

-using System.Linq;

-namespace TAPExceptionHandling

-{

-class Program

-{
+Let us change main method in previous example a bit as shown below, here instead of await we are going to use Wait() method of Task for all the task completion and because of which now exceptions are also available in AggregateException .
+With this our main method will look like below

 static void Main(string[] args)

 {

+var taskfromAPI = GetDataAsyncNested();

+var taskFromFile = GetDataAsyncFromAnotherSource();

-var tasks = new List<Task>();
+var tasks = new List<Task<string>>();

+tasks.Add(taskfromAPI);

+tasks.Add(taskFromFile);

-var task = GetDataAsync();
+var allTasks = Task.WhenAll(tasks);

-tasks.Add(task);

-task = Task.Run(() => DoHighCPUIntense());

-tasks.Add(task);

 try

 {

-Task.WhenAll(tasks).Wait();
+//await allTasks;

+Task.WhenAll(allTasks).Wait();

 }

-catch (AggregateException agEx)
+catch (AggregateException agex)

 {

-List<Tuple<string, string>> errors = agEx.Flatten().InnerExceptions.Select(x => new Tuple<string, string>(x.Message, x.StackTrace)).ToList();
+List<Tuple<string, string>> errors = agex.Flatten().InnerExceptions.Select(x => new Tuple<string, string>(x.Message, x.StackTrace)).ToList();

 int counter = 0;

 foreach (Tuple<string, string> error in errors)

 {

 counter++;

 Console.WriteLine($"{counter}).Error - {error.Item1} \n Innerstack \n {error.Item2} \n");

 }

 }

-Console.Read();

 }

-/// <summary>

-/// Async method doing high CPU operation

-/// </summary>

-/// <returns></returns>

-private static string DoHighCPUIntense()

-{

-String location = @"C:\";

-Task<string> output = Task.Run(() =>

-{

-List<string> files = new List<string>();

-for (int i = 0; i < 5; i++)

-{

-files.AddRange(Directory.GetFiles(location, "*.txt", SearchOption.AllDirectories).ToList());

-}

-return files.FirstOrDefault();

-});

-output.Wait();

-return string.Empty;

-}

-/// <summary>

-/// Async method to retrieve data from API

-/// </summary>

-/// <returns></returns>

-static async Task<string> GetDataAsync()

-{

-using (HttpClient client = new HttpClient())

-{

-try

-{

-var response = await client.GetAsync("https://localhost:44394/api"); // Giving a non existing API method to generate exception

-response.EnsureSuccessStatusCode();

-var content = await response.Content.ReadAsStringAsync();

-Console.WriteLine($"Data retrieved from API");

-return content;

-}

-catch

-{

-throw;

-}

-}

-}

-}

-}

-Output of this code is exactly the same as the one in Fig 6.3.
+Once we run this code output of this code is the same as the one in Figure 6.3.
+So, this way we can additionally catch AggregateException and handle it accordingly.

 Using handle method

 There could be scenarios where we do not want to propagate specific type of exceptions to parent and do some action in child method itself.
 In such cases AggregateException gives handle method to filter exceptions and act accordingly, input to it is a function delegate which will be called for each exception and it needs to be handled with in async method we need to return true, else return false.
-In short handle method is for “Handled” exceptions and all unhandled exceptions can be propagated to calling method, following example illustrates that behavior
+In short handle method is for “Handled” exceptions and all unhandled exceptions can be propagated to calling method, following example illustrates that behavior.
+We will use the same console application in previous example and additionally add another asynchronous method where we handle specific exception and pass custom message in case of that exception, this method will loop through directory and throw an exception which will be handled and thrown to caller with a custom message.
+Let’s call this method DoHoghCPUIntense() and definition of this method will look like below -

 private static string DoHighCPUIntense()